kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

     * Since the total capacity of the node has changed, values associated with the nodes memory capacity must be recomputed.
 * Handling unplug of reserved CPUs.

-we intend to propose a separate KEP dedicated to hotunplug of resources to address the same.
+we are proposing a separate KEP [Node Resource Hot-Unplug](https://github.com/kubernetes/enhancements/issues/5578) dedicated to hot-unplug of resources to address the same.

 **Proposed Code changes**